 The portions of a COBOL program that link the program to external files are summarized here.
-COBOL treatment of external files is the same irrespective of INTERCOM status as a local or connected file, with two exceptions, the AT END imperative, as described above, and the fact that connected files cannot be rewound.
+COBOL treatment of external files is the same irrespective of INTERCOM status as a local or connected file, with two exceptions, the AT END imperative, as described previously, and the fact that connected files cannot be rewound.
 The following description does not apply to interactive use of the ACCEPT and DISPLAY verbs.

-External files are selected in the Environment Division, described in the Data Division, and read and/or written in the Procedure Division.
+External files are selected in the environment division, described in the data division, and read and/or written in the procedure division.